-We intend to engage in conventional marketing strategies and also may utilize online and digital marketing in order to create awareness to the SGT.
-Our management believes that using a wide variety of marketing strategies, including online advertisement and a variety of other pay-for-performance methods may be effective for marketing and generating sales of the SGT, as opposed to relying exclusively on traditional, expensive retail channels.
+We intend to engage in conventional marketing strategies and also may utilize online and digital marketing in order to create awareness to the COV2T and/or SGT.
+Our management believes that using a wide variety of marketing strategies, including online advertisement and a variety of other payfor-performance methods may be effective for marketing and generating sales of the COV2T and/or SGT, as opposed to relying exclusively on traditional, expensive retail channels.
 In any event, there is a risk that any or all of our marketing strategies could fail.
-We cannot predict whether the use of traditional and/or non-traditional retail sales tools, in combination with reliance on healthcare providers to educate our customers about the SGT, will be successful in effectively marketing the SGT.
+We cannot predict whether the use of traditional and/or non-traditional retail sales tools, in combination with reliance on healthcare providers to educate our customers about the COV2T and/or SGT, will be successful in effectively marketing the COV2T and/or SGT.
 The failure of our marketing efforts could negatively impact our ability to generate sales.

-The SGT may utilize a smart device platform and, in the future, other software platforms.
+The COV2T and SGT may utilize a smart device platform and, in the future, other software platforms.
 If we are unable to achieve or maintain a good relationship with the providers of these platforms, or if a platform's application store (such as the App Store for iOS devices or the Google Play Store for Android devices), or any other applicable platform resource were unavailable for any prolonged period of time, our business will suffer.

-A key component of the SGT is a smart device application that includes tools to help diabetic patients manage their disease.
+A key component of the COV2T and SGT is a smart device application that includes tools to help patients manage their disease.
 This application will be compatible with various operating platforms.
 We will be subject to each of the standard terms and conditions for application developers, which govern the promotion, distribution and operation of applications through their respective app stores.
-If we are unable to make the SGT application compatible with these platforms, or if we fail to comply with the standard terms and conditions for developers or there is any deterioration in our relationship with either platform providers or others after our application is available, our business would be materially harmed.
+If we are unable to make the COV2T or SGT application compatible with these platforms, or if we fail to comply with the standard terms and conditions for developers or there is any deterioration in our relationship with either platform providers or others after our application is available, our business would be materially harmed.